g-simmons/infovisfinal/report/report.md

 - Icicle plot has a number of vertical segments that are difficult/impossible to see due to their small size.
 Implementing different scaling or zooming might solve this.
 - Having the instructions pane start open would aid in finding it.
 - The icon for the instructions pane does not revert to the 'expand' icon if it is displaying the 'x' when the page is refreshed normally.
+- We would like to add an option to select a cell of the icicle plot, and change all points in the user's lasso selection to the cell's color, with saturation corresponding to richness of the compound represented by the cell.
+This would allow the user to select a compound, and see which foods are rich in this compound.

 ### Task Division
 ##### Suhayb